dlbewley/dlbewley.github.io/_drafts/2014-12-11-Ansible-Is-Awesome-Ansible-Is-A-Mess.md

 **How do you:**
 - scalably manage roles?
 - keep track of your playbooks?
-- make sure all the above available on demand by other admins?
+- make sure all the above are available on demand by other admins?

-Creating Roles
+# Creating Roles #
-===

 I've found it is usually better to follow convention even when it may be overkill, because it makes it easier for others and future-you to figure out what's going on. _Never underestimate the value of standards and conventions!_ Sometimes coming to a convention isn't easy though.
 Ansible does make it easy to create a skeleton for your role that is consistent with the rest of the world.

 Just start by running `ansible-galaxy init role_name`.
 Most likely you want to create a git repo out of that role, so do that too.